 City encourages citizens to power down and celebrate Earth Hour

-During Earth Hour, The City will turn off all non-essential and feature lighting at:
+During Earth Hour, The City will turn off all non-essential and feature lighting at several facilities including:

 - Ad Valorem Place

 - The Calgary Municipal Complex: Historic City Hall, Administration Building, Municipal Building;